 Chadwick has lectured extensively on the subject.

-“I’d need hours to recount all the gay parallels,” says Chadwick, “but here are just the more obvious ones: his ‘captivity’ at Orthanc that postponed his arrival at the Shire, which was pretty obviously just a prolonged S&M tryst; his enlightened (‘Istari’) status; his exclusive male company, starting with the other four male wizards.
+“I'd need hours to recount all the gay parallels,” says Chadwick, “but here are just the more obvious ones: his 'captivity' at Orthanc that postponed his arrival at the Shire, which was pretty obviously just a prolonged S&M tryst; his enlightened ('Istari') status; his exclusive male company, starting with the other four male wizards.
 He also arranged the dwarf version of Dirty Mike and the Boys Soup Kitchen at Bilbo's house."

 Critics of this point of view say Gandalf's arch-enemy, Saruman, adopted the colors of the rainbow when he came under the spell of Sauron.